 - Value – Tie

-As you can see above, NordVPN came out on top in six categories, Surfshark was the winner in two categories, and four categories were tied.
+As you can see above, NordVPN came out on top in five categories, Surfshark was the winner in two categories, and five categories were tied.

 To me, the biggest reasons to go with NordVPN are the following: